gquere/gquere.github.io/NAND_chip_off_attack.md

 The attack
 ==========

 Apply a liberal amount of flux to the targeted zone.
 I've started heating the surroundings at 280°C for about a minute, then cranked up the heat to 350°C. The exact numbers don't mean much because your hot air station will differ, you'll use another nozzle size and the distance from which you'll blow the air will be different also.
-But start on the low end to distribute the heat to all nearby components and then increase the temperature until the solder melts and becomes shiny, which might take 2-3 more minutes.
+But start on the low end to distribute the heat to all nearby components, then increase the temperature until the solder melts and becomes shiny, which might take 2-3 more minutes.
 Re-add some flux periodically when it's been vaporized or blown away.
 This process can be sped up significantly by using a heating plate to pre-heat the board.

-Do not try to pry the chip off, this will undoubtedly rip some pads off and might permanently kill the board and the flash.
-Trust the process, push the chip gently on the side and it will eventually float off when all the solder balls have melted, at which point it's easy to pull it with tweezers.
+Do not try to pry the chip off as this will undoubtedly rip some pads off and might permanently kill the board and the flash.
+Trust the process, push the chip gently on the side and it will eventually float off when all the solder balls underneath have melted, at which point it's easy to pull it with tweezers.

 If some of the solder balls have melted together and formed blobs on the underside of chip they will need to be removed using solder wick.
 But in any case it's still a good practice not to skip this step.
 Clean the old flux using isopropyl alcohol, apply new flux and drag a strip of wick accross the chip using a soldering iron until no more bumps/grits are felt on the chip.
 If you have leaded solder lying around (you should!) it's always easier to add some to the area you're trying to clean because it has a lower melting point and better viscosity.
-It will mix with the old RoHS-compliant solder and it makes the cleaning process much easier.
+It will mix with the old RoHS-compliant solder which makes the cleaning process much easier.

 At this point you should have a chip looking more or so like this, I've scratched mine quite a lot when cleaning it with the wick but that's no big deal:
 ![Cleaned chip](./nand_chip_off/cleaned_chip.JPG)